If you've made any home improvements or are planning to do so, have you considered the possible impact on your house insurance?

-As just one example, a survey conducted on behalf of Gocompare.com found that 36% of UK homeowners were planning to invest in a new kitchen.
+As just one example, a survey conducted on behalf of GoCompare found that 36% of UK homeowners were planning to invest in a new kitchen.

-But the same survey suggested that just 52% of those who undertook major home improvements had informed their insurance provider of the work - potentially invalidating their policy.
+But the same survey suggested that just 52% of those who undertook major home improvements had informed their insurance provider of the work - meaning the other 48% could potentially be invalidating their policy.

-When you compare home insurance through Gocompare.com, you'll be asked whether there's structural building work or renovation underway, or whether such work is about to take place.
+When you compare home insurance through GoCompare, you'll be asked whether there's structural building work or renovation underway, or whether such work is about to take place.

 Renovation may include rewiring the electrics or replumbing the property.